Janet Hendry: Flying career

 In 1928 Hendry was one of only 9 women in Great Britain that year who gained the Aviator’s Certificate of the Royal Aero Club.
 Hendry was based at Renfrew Aerodrome and trained under the supervision of First World War hero Captain John Houston MC, chief instructor of the Scottish Flying Club.
 She received licence number 8473, flying a De Havilland DH.60 Moth, on 3 December 1928, becoming Scotland’s first woman pilot.
 This was shortly before Amy Johnson received her licence the following year.
 The report from the Scottish Flying Club for the week ending 9 December 1928 in Flight magazine described this event thus:

 ‘Practically nothing of interest, either with regard to flying or general matters, falls to be recorded this week.
 Weather conditions have been a peculiar mixture of blue skies, gales and minor snowstorms, yet, withal, our total flying time for the week is quite satisfactory.
 On Monday Miss J. Hendry completed her “A” Licence tests most satisfactorily, and we look forward to congratulating her as the first lady holder of an “A” Licence in Scotland.’.

 Hendry’s experience was with open cockpit flying which differed markedly from today's commercial flights, with navigation done largely through the recognition of local landmarks.
 Indeed, Hendry would tell of occasions when unsure of her way, she had to fly low enough to read train station signs in order to get her bearings.
 In poor weather, low cloud often left her following roads and railway tracks at altitudes now unthinkable simply to get her back to the airstrip.

 Hendry's flying came to an abrupt end in 1932 at the request of her father, following the death of her brother Johnny in a car crash.
 Having lost one child, Hendry's father was not willing to risk another, and he asked her to stop flying, which she did.
 As a result, she relinquished her membership of the Scottish Flying Club.

 Later life

 She married James Murray, a marine engineer, on 12 September 1940.
 Her love of travel continued throughout her life and following her flying career this was initially by motor car.
-She travelled extensively in Europe including through Holland, Belgium, Germany, France and Italy, on numerous trips between 1932 and 1938.
-Indeed, on one of these Italian trips, she met the country's notorious fascist leader, Benito Mussolini, on a chance encounter at lunch.
+She travelled extensively in Europe including through Holland, Belgium, Germany, France and Italy, on trips between 1932 and 1938.
 Following the War she continued to travel the globe widely, including Latin America and Rio de Janeiro, Brazil in 1957.